30/7/2019 0 Comments

 Imagine you have just been offered two great, but very different jobs.
 Or the opportunity to move to a different city has come up.
 How would you go about making a decision about what to do?
-We all have a strategy to help us make up our minds.
-We’ve come across a few different types in the WIP Community - which one sounds most like you?
+We all have a strategy to help us make up our minds and make the best decision for our careers or personal lives.
+We’ve come across a few different types of decision making strategies in the WIP Community - which one sounds most like you?

 The List Maker